-Welcome to the North Norfolk Village of Trunch
+Welcome to the historic Village of Trunch, North Norfolk

 The picturesque village centre also features the fine medieval Church of St Botolph (see the new guidebook) and typical old Norfolk flintstone houses within a designated conservation area.
 Trunch is surrounded by the North Norfolk protected area of outstanding natural beauty, and there are many public footpaths and quiet lanes, very inviting for (dog) walkers, bird watchers and conservationists.